wudong/JSON-schemas/uniprot-dataservices/readme.md

 ## Features ##
 A features JSON provides general information about a protein such as accession, identifier, and sequence, as well as an array of sequence features.
 A sequence feature always has a start and end position within the sequence; some uncertainty regarding those positions is also possible.

 Features are grouped in types, and types are grouped in categories.
 A special category corresponds to Natural Variants.
 In our JSON schema we have an array for variants and another one for the rest of the features.
-Mutagenesis is currently part of "the rest of the features" but in the future it could be treated in a similar way as variants, and then moved to a third array "mutagenesis".
+Mutagenesis is currently part of "the rest of the features" but in the future it could be treated in a similar way as variants, that is why there is a third array "mutagenesis".

 All features, variants or not, should have a begin position.
 An end position is optional, if not present then it is understood that the end is exactly the same as the beginning.